iWriteGigs

 A Payments must have been received for at least three years, and must be expected to continue for at least one more year.

-B Payments must have been received for at least two years, and must be expected to continue for at least two more years.
+B Payments must have been received for at least one year, and must be expected to continue for at least three more years.

-C Payments must have been received for at least one year, and must be expected to continue for at least three more years.
+C Payments must have been received for at least two years, and must be expected to continue for at least two more years.

 D Payments must have been received for at least three years, and must be expected to continue for at least three more years.